-Fred Agbogbli expand/collapse
+Fred Agbobli expand/collapse

-He is a founding member of both the Ghana Association of Writers and the Pan African Writers Association, and an honorary member of the KOrean Writers Union.
+He is a founding member of both the Ghana Association of Writers and the Pan African Writers Association, and an honorary member of the Korean Writers Union.

 Fred Agbobli has also read his works widely on radio and television both locally and internationall and has mentored many young writers in Ghana.